 2. A Faulty Appliance

-If the outlet only trips when a specific device is used, that pattern strongly suggests the appliance may be contributing to the issue.
+If the outlet trips only when a specific device is used, this pattern strongly suggests the appliance may be contributing to the issue.

 3. Ground Fault in the Wiring

-Electrical issues like this may also appear alongside other warning signs, such as light switch problems or power outlet warning signs homeowners should watch for.
+Ground faults can result from damaged wires, loose connections, or worn insulation.
+These issues may also appear alongside other warning signs, such as light switch problems or power outlet warning signs homeowners should watch for.

 4. Too Many Devices on the Circuit